dasher-project/governance/README.md

 The decision making process only needs to be followed when making 'substantial' changes.
 Changes don't just apply to code but also architectural, product and process changes.
 If you are unaware if your change constitutes 'substantial' then feel free to open an RFC with minimal detail to ask before you commit to completing a full RFC.

-The decision making models is closely based on [Rusts RFC model](https://github.com/rust-lang/rfcs).
+The decision making model is closely based on [Rusts RFC model](https://github.com/rust-lang/rfcs).

+The purpose of this process is not to be absolute or be overly cumbersome.
+Its a simple, lightweight process to make sure everyone has their voice heard.

 The decision making process is as follows: